Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

 \subsection{Quantized Massive MIMO}

-In this paper, we consider an uplink massive MIMO system (i.e., UEs communicate to a BS) and focus on a particular source of signal distortion, namely the quantization noise caused by the use of low-resolution analog-to-digital converters (ADCs) at the BS.
-An ADC with sampling rate~$f_s$\,Hz and a resolution of $b$\,bits maps each sample of the continuous-time, continuous-amplitude baseband received signal to one out of $2^b$ quantization labels, by operating $f_s \cdot 2^b$ conversion steps per second.
+{In this paper, we consider an uplink massive MU-MIMO system and focus on the signal distortion caused by the use of low-resolution ADCs at the BS. } An ADC with sampling rate~$f_s$\,Hz and a resolution of $b$\,bits maps each sample of the continuous-time, continuous-amplitude baseband received signal to one out of $2^b$ quantization labels, by operating $f_s \cdot 2^b$ conversion steps per second.
 In modern high-speed ADCs (e.g., with sampling rates larger than $1$\,GS/s), the dissipated power scales exponentially in the number of bits and linearly in the sampling rate \cite{walden99a, murmanna}.
 This implies that for wideband massive MIMO systems where hundreds of high-speed converters are required, the resolution of the ADCs may have to be kept low in order to maintain the power consumed at the BS within acceptable~levels.

 An additional motivation for reducing the ADC resolution is to limit the amount of data that has to be transferred over the link that connects the RF components and the baseband-processing unit.
 For example, consider a BS that is equipped with an antenna array of $500$ elements.
 At each antenna element, the in-phase and quadrature samples are quantized separately using a pair of $10$-bit ADCs operating at $1$\,GS/s.
 Such a system would produce $10$~Tbit/s of data.
 This exceeds by far the rate supported by the common public radio interface (CPRI) used over today's fiber-optical fronthaul links \cite{ericsson-ab13a}.
-Alleviating this capacity bottleneck is of particular importance in a cloud radio access network (C-RAN) architecture \cite{park14a}, where the baseband processing is migrated from the BSs to a centralized unit, which may be placed at a significant distance from the~BS antenna array.
+Alleviating this capacity bottleneck is of particular importance in a cloud radio access network (C-RAN) architecture \cite{park14a}, where the baseband processing is migrated from the BSs to a centralized unit, which may be placed at a significant distance from the~BS~antenna~array.

 An implication of lowering the ADC resolution is that the requirement on accurate radio-frequency circuitry can be relaxed.
-The reason is that the quantization noise may be dominating the noise introduced by other components such as mixers, oscillators, filters, and low-noise amplifiers.
+The reason is that the quantization noise may dominate the noise introduced by other components such as mixers, oscillators, filters, and low-noise amplifiers.
 Hence, further power-consumption reductions may be achieved by relaxing the quality requirements on the RF circuitry.